flashiam12/realtime-rag-workshop/README.md

 ```bash
 ./app/scripts/frontend_app.sh
 ```
 <p><b>Note:</b> After running this script, you would be asked to enter a question as prompt.
-Enter a question related to the company of interest for sentiment analysis, please refere to <b>assets/sentiment_analysis_qna.txt</b> for references</p>
+Enter a couple of questions related to the company of interest for sentiment analysis, please refere to <b>assets/sentiment_analysis_qna.txt</b> for references</p>

 <p> 3.
 Get the Confluent Cloud & Flink SQL parameters from the outputs.txt </p>